 The Smart and Skilled funded program is set-up so that all eligible students (subject to criteria found on the Smart and Skilled website) enrolling in a full qualification must incur a student fee for undertaking a course.
-However, under the Smart and Skilled Targeted Priorities Prevocational and Part Qualification Program (enrolment in a single unit of competency), no fee will be charged for the student training.
+However, under the Smart and Skilled Targeted Priorities Prevocational and Part Qualification Program (enrolment in one or more units of competency), no fee will be charged for the student training.
 However, additional fees may be charged to the employer for training outside of the nationally recognised qualification training scope.

 Any additional fees will be charged to the student’s employer as per the structure agreed to in the direct negotiations between CTPM and the student’s employer.

 As a provider under a Smart and Skilled contract, CTPM adheres to the eligibility criteria for students, and must only carry out notifications of enrolment via the Portal in accordance with the Notification of Enrolment Process.
 This process is carried out simultaneously with CTPM's own enrolment process as detailed in CTPM's Student Handbook, which you can download and view at the bottom of this page.